-My Code Acquires Veranda Entertainment
+My Code acquires Veranda Entertainment

 MORE IN THIS SECTION

-The largest multicultural digital media company in the United States, which enables publishers, storytellers, brands and agencies to connect with diverse audiences, recently announced the successful closing of this operation that allowed it to add a leading technology and entertainment company to its growing portfolio that distributes Spanish-language and multicultural content, as well as multi-language film and television content across multiple Connected TV (CTV) platforms.
+My Code, the largest multicultural digital media company in the United States, which enables publishers, storytellers, brands and agencies to connect with diverse audiences, recently announced the successful closing of its acquisition of Veranda Entertainment, a leading technology and entertainment company that distributes Spanish-language and multicultural content, as well as multi-language film and television content across multiple Connected TV (CTV) platforms.

 Parker Morse, CEO and founder of My Code, stated: